dqops/dqo/docs/reference/yaml/profiling/table-profiling-checks.md

 ___

-## CustomCategoryCheckSpecMap
+## TableAccuracyProfilingChecksSpec
-Dictionary of custom checks indexed by a check name that are configured on a category.
+Container of built-in preconfigured accuracy data quality checks on a table level.